bcobo/SIRENA/doc/SIRENAfunctions.rst

                 - Save events to the event_list
                 - Copy trigger keywords to event file
                 - Close file
-        - If Rcemethod doesn't start with '@' :math:`\Rightarrow` Single record input FITS file
+        - If RecordFile doesn't start with '@' => Single record input FITS file
             - Open record file
             - Initialize: initializeReconstruction or initializeReconstructionSIRENA
             - Build up TesRecord to read the file